melkamu372/StegHub-DevOps-Cloud-Engineering/Project-15-aws-cloud-solution-for-2 -Company Websites-Using-A-Reverse-Proxy-Technology/Aws-Cloud-Solution-for-2 -Company Websites-Using-A-Reverse-Proxy-Technology.md

 Hence, you can use your workstation public IP address.
 To get this information, simply go to your terminal and type curl www.canhazip.com

-- **Application Load Balancer**: ALB will be available from the Internet
+- **Application Load Balancer**: ALB will be available from the Internet give it both HTTPS and HTTP from anywhere 0.0.0.0/0

 - **Webservers** : Access to Webservers should only be allowed from the Nginx servers.
 Since we do not have the servers created yet, just put some dummy records as a place holder, we will update it later.